AdebanjoOayinka/THE-PALMORA-GROUP-HR-ANALYSIS/README.md

     6. A recent regulation was adopted which requires manufacturing companies to pay employees a minimum of $90,000

-        ● Does Palmoria meet this requirement?
+        ● to show if Palmoria meet this requirement?

-        ● Show the pay distribution of employees grouped by a band of $10,000?
+        ● To show the pay distribution of employees grouped by a band of $10,000?

         ● How many employees fall into a band of $10,000 – $20,000, $20,000 – $30,000?

-        ● Also visualize this by regions?
+        ● Also to visualize this by regions?

 ## FURTHER ANALYSIS